 EUROPEAN STANDARD EN 13537

-All of our sleeping bags are tested to EN13537 2012 European standards by an independent textile research body.
+All of our sleeping bags are tested to EN13537 2012 European standards and EN ISO 23537-1:2016 by an independent textile research body.
 A special mannequin, fitted with sensors, is inserted into the sleeping bag and identifies the optimum user temperature according to the temperature of the environment.